ElisabethKAndersson/portfolio_project_3/README.md

 - I have played the game with different sizes, number of ships and number of turns.

-- I have tried all the input functions to check that there are error messages in case of invalid inputs.
+- I have tried all the input functions to check that there are suitable messages in case of invalid inputs.

 - I ran through the game with my mentor when I was quite far into development.